 Subsequent Renewal Periods

-Subsequent renewal periods requires the licensed CPA to have the full 120 hours of CPE credit.
+Subsequent renewal periods require the licensed CPA to have the full 120 hours of CPE credit.

 For more information on CPE requirements including hours, restrictions, verifiable versus non-verifiable activities, approved sponsors, visit the CPE Requirements page.